pantingpanda/pantingpanda.band/_posts/blogs/2017-09-16-now-is-the-time.md

 ---
-title: Now is the Time
+background: "#fff"
 category: blogs
 date: 2017-09-16 00:28:51 +0000
-background: "#fff"
 thumbnail: "/assets/img/inspo_two.jpeg"
+title: Now is the Time
+layout: blog-posy
 ---
 Now is the greatest time ever for making it in the music industry.
 And all you need is the necessary skills, patient, and to preserve.